 A school-age student who lives within the district attendance area between the ages of 5 and 19 shall be allowed to attend school without paying tuition.

-A student who turnsturn 19 years of age during the school year shall continue to be eligible for a free and appropriate public education for the remainder of the school year.
+A student who turns 19 years of age during the school year shall continue to be eligible for a free and appropriate public education for the remainder of the school year.

-The Board may admit an otherwise eligible studentstudents who is not receiving special education and who has not yet attained 21 years of age prior to the beginning of the current school year if the student is shown to be in need of additional education in order to receive a diploma or a modified diploma.
+The Board may admit an otherwise eligible student who is not receiving special education and who has not yet attained 21 years of age prior to the beginning of the current school year if the student is shown to be in need of additional education in order to receive a diploma or a modified diploma.
 This student may attend school without paying tuition for the remainder of the school year.

-The Board shall admit an otherwise eligible studentstudents who has not yet attained age 21 prior to the beginning of the current school year if the student is receiving special education services and:
+The Board shall admit an otherwise eligible student who has not yet attained age 21 prior to the beginning of the current school year if the student is receiving special education services and:

 Has not yet received a regular high school diploma; or

-Has received a modified diploma, an extended diploma or aan alternative certificate of attendance.
+Has received a modified diploma, an extended diploma or a certificate of attendance.

 Students whose parent or guardian voluntarily placed the child outside the child’s home with a public or private agency and who is living in a licensed, certified or approved substitute care program, and whose residency is established pursuant to Oregon Revised Statute (ORS) 339.134.